Fiatau Penitala Teo: Governor-General of Tuvalu

 In 1978, Teo was appointed as the first Governor-General of Tuvalu by Elizabeth II, Queen of Tuvalu.
 He served from 1 October 1978 to 1 March 1986.
 As Governor-General, he oversaw the first change in Tuvalu's post-Independence government in 1981.

 After stepping down as Governor-General in 1986, Teo was succeeded in that office by Sir Tupua Leupena.

 Death

 Sir Fiatau Penitala Teo died on Funafuti in 1998.

 Family

 Teo was married to Uimai (Tofiga) Teo.

 His son Samuelu Teo represented Niutao in the parliament from 1998 to 2006.
 Samuelu Teo was again elected to represent Niutao in the 2015 Tuvaluan general election.
 Following the 2019 Tuvaluan general election, on 19 September 2019, the members of parliament elected Kausea Natano from Funafuti as prime minister; and Teo was elected as Speaker of the Parliament of Tuvalu.

 His son Feleti Penitala Teo (b.
 9 Oct.
 1962) was attorney general of Tuvalu (1991-2000); and acting secretary-general of the Pacific Islands Forum (2008).
+He is also the current Prime Minister of Tuvalu.